Australia PM pushes to end India uranium sales ban

 While a decision to lift the ban would be welcomed by Australia's mining sector, it is strongly opposed by Labor's political allies, the Greens, who said the move would encourage a nuclear arms race in Asia and make Australia less safe.

 Strict conditions are imposed on uranium exports to ensure it is used for power generation and not weapons.
-Nuclear-armed India has repeatedly clashed with neighbouring Pakistan, which also possesses nuclear weapons.
+Nuclear-armed India has repeatedly clashed with neighbouring Pakistan, which also possess nuclear weapons.

 India has refused to sign the nuclear NPT, arguing it is discriminatory and flawed in allowing only countries which had tested nuclear weapons before 1967 to legally possess them.